liamswill/liamswill.github.io/tos.md

 - By adding the CTGP Ghost Database bot to a Discord Server, you are agreeing to these terms of service and future terms which can change following a notice.

 ## Privacy
-- Data linked to the Bot is processed as described in the [Privacy Policy](privacy)
+- Data linked to the Bot is processed as described in the [Privacy Policy](privacy).

 ## Terms of Use